Dailies & Weeklies Introduction

 Dailies are a gamemode in which all players compete against others on a set seed with one attempt.
 Functionally these are the same as a normal run, with a few restrictions for a level playing field.

 Weeklies similarly are a competition on a set seed, but can be replayed any amount of times within the time limit.
-These run anywhere from 4 days to 6.5 days, and have custom loadouts.
+These currently run for the full week, and have custom loadouts.

 Achievements and unlocks are available on both modes, the only restriction is that golden weapons will not unlock on weeklies.
 These game modes are only available on Steam, Switch and PlayStation versions of the game.
 While Xbox has an achievement tied to the daily challenge, it is currently not obtainable.

 Rollover occurs at midnight UTC when the current daily ends and a new one begins.
 This gives a 24 hour period for any specific daily and is not affected by daylight savings.
-Weeklies have inconsistent start times (can start as early as Monday, but always by Wednesday), and will always run through Sunday night.
+Currently weeklies run for the whole week, ending every Sunday night.
+In the past they were started in the middle of the week.
 The following 24-hour clock can be used to track how many hours are left on a daily:

 Thronebutt is an online leaderboard mainly for the Steam version of the game.
 The site is currently being fixed (more info here), but it was a place to view the specifics of a run such as mutations taken, what ended the run and what weapons were ran.
 The winner of the daily is determined whoever gets the most kills, distance is not a factor.
 Consoles must view leaderboards in-game to see who is winning, with no way to view previous days.